 Benefits and Grants – Low-Income Assistance Programs.
-Below is a short list of government benefits and grants, that can help the unemployed and working, but earning low wages.
+Below is a short list of government benefits and grants to help the unemployed and working but earn low wages.
 Recessions come and go, but creative and resourceful people will always survive life’s storms.
 Recessions come and go, but creative and resourceful people will always survive life’s storms.
-The government has formed programs such as help with rent, utilities, money for childcare and heating grants.
+The government has formed programs such as help with rent, utilities, money for childcare, and heating grants.

 These programs are income based and try to help the hardest-hit citizens to care for their families.
-If you are unemployed, working part-time or working two jobs and still struggling, we hope you find something on our this site that is beneficial to you.
-We will be regularly posting new tips on affordable housing, grants, and other resources to help you and your family, improve the quality of your life.
+If you are unemployed, working part-time, or working two jobs and still struggling, we hope you find something on this site that is beneficial to you.
+We will be regularly posting new tips on affordable housing, grants, and other resources to help you and your family improve the quality of your life.
 Find out more information about the help that is available to you.

 Benefits and Grants